yattom/asobann_deploy/README.md

     You need to specify parameters.

+    - PublicHostname: Service hostname.
+You can access the service with this name.
+Domain must be already registered in Route53.  (_Hostname registration is screwed in the template in the time being.
+Please be careful and do the patching by yourself._)
-    - SSH_IP: CIDR block for ssh connection.
+    - \<SSH_IP\>: CIDR block for ssh connection.
 Set IP range of your own PC like 1.2.3.4/24.
 Set 10.0.0.0/16 to prevent ssh from outside.
 (I hope it works.)
-    - MONGODB_PASSWORD: admin user of MongoDB will be created with this password.
+    - MongoDbPassword: admin user of MongoDB will be created with this password.
 Use a sensible one but MongoDB will not be exposed to the internet.
-    - <Certificate ARN>: Certificate arn to use for https
+    - \<Certificate ARN\>: Certificate arn to use for https
+    - AppImage: image of asobann you just pushed in step 1.
+    - AppTaskCount: Desired task number for app service.
+Default is 3.
     - GoogleAnalyticsId: Google Analytics ID like UA-000000000-0.
 Disabled in development mode.
-    - AppTaskCount: Desired task number for app service.
-Default is 3.
-    - AppImage: image of asobann you just pushed in step 1.
+    - UploadedImageStore: Where uploaded images are stored.
+Either ***s3*** or ***local***.
+Default to local.
+Local storage will be cleared when restarting app service.
+    - \<AWS_KEY\>, \<AWS_SECRET\>: AWS Key and secret for app to access S3 bucket.
+    - FlaskEnv: Either **development** or **production**.
+Default to production.
+    - DebugOpts: Comma separated list of debug options.
+See asobann_app/src/asobann/config_dev.py.
+FLASK_ENV must be development for debug options to work.

 1. Access created service.
 Get Service URL from outputs in created stacks.
 Access from Web AWS Console, or awscli as below.